duyenln255/duyenln255/README.md

 ## 🚀 About Me
 - 🎓 **BSc in Computer Science** – HCMUT (English-taught program)
 - 💻 1 year of experience building **scalable web apps** in Agile teams
-- 🌱 Interested in **cloud-native apps, system design, and AI integration**

 ## 🛠 Tech Stack